Repetition and Extension Language Stimulation Techniques

 You say: Oh, you’re painting the box blue.
 It’s a good box for your rocks.

-Your child: That her dolly.
+Your child says: That her dolly.

-You: Yes, that is Miya’s dolly.
+You say: Yes, that is Miya’s dolly.
 She looks like she is hungry.

 Using Repetition and Extension helps to keep conversations going by focusing on your child’s language.